 3. What will be the feeding distance (in inches) without using chill for a plate of thickness T?

 a) 4.5√T + 2

 Explanation: Feeding distance will be equal to 4.5√T + 2 if we are using chill for a plate.
-For bar, feeding distance will be 6√T without chill and 6√T +2 with chill.
+For a bar, feeding distance will be 6√T without chill and 6√T +2 with chill.
 Thus, feeding distance will be equal to 4.5√T if we are not using chill during casting a plate.

 4. How can we enhance the feeding distance during casting?

 Explanation: Feeding distance reduces by reducing molten metal temperature and using a low thermal conductive mold.
 For sand casting, feeding distance will be low because heat extracted by sand is very less compared to metals.
 By increasing fluidity, metal can flow over a long distance which results in higher feeding distance.

 5. When do we need more number of risers during casting?

 a) Feeding distance is low

 d) Fluidity of molten metal is high